AlgTUDelft/wind-farm-env/README.md

         - `action_representations_tunnel` for the experiment presented in Section 4.1.
         - `noisy_1` ... `noisy_7` for the experiment presented in Section 4.2; each folder corresponds to a different level of noise, 1% ...
 7%.
+- `supplement.pdf` is the supplementary material submitted with the paper.

 ## Citation